istio/istio.io/_blog/2018/egress-tcp.md

     caption='Book Ratings Displayed Correctly'
     %}

-Note that we see one star rating for the both displayed reviews, as expected.
+Note that we see a one-star rating for the both displayed reviews, as expected.
 I changed the ratings to be one star to provide us a visual clue that our external database is indeed used.

 As with egress rules for HTTP/HTTPS, we can delete and create egress rules for TCP using `istioctl`, dynamically.

 ## Motivation for Egress TCP Traffic Control
 Some in-mesh Istio applications must access external services, for example legacy systems.
 In many cases, the access is not performed over HTTP or HTTPS protocols.
 Other TCP protocols are used, for example database specific protocols [MongoDB Wire Protocol](https://docs.mongodb.com/manual/reference/mongodb-wire-protocol/) and [MySQL CLient/Server Protocol](https://dev.mysql.com/doc/internals/en/client-server-protocol.html) to communicate with external databases.

-Note that in case of access to external HTTPS services, as described in the [control egress TCP traffic]({{home}}/docs/tasks/traffic-management/egress.html) task, an application must issue HTTP requests to the external service.
+Note that in case of access to external HTTPS services, as described in the [Control Egress TCP Traffic]({{home}}/docs/tasks/traffic-management/egress.html) task, an application must issue HTTP requests to the external service.
 The Envoy sidecar proxy attached to the pod or the VM, will intercept the requests and will open an HTTPS connection to the external service.
 The traffic will be unencrypted inside the pod or the VM, but it will leave the pod or the VM encrypted.

 However, sometimes this approach cannot work due to the following reasons:
 * The code of the application is configured to use an HTTPS URL and cannot be changed